Showing posts with label WorldReligions. Show all posts

 Note 1 … For those of you who have seen the Tree of Life, Gimmel is on the path between the 3rd and 5th Sefirot.
 Kof is on the path between the 3rd and 4th.
 This is based on the paths by Rabbi Isaac Luria.

 Note 2… The Bible passage starts with a question about whether any of us can be “good”, and continues with “if you want to be perfect, give away your belongings”.
 Thinking of ourselves as good/bad and wanting to be perfect are specific ego traps in kabbalah.
-The first is in the video.
+Wanting to be perfect sends you back to square one.
+The “good bad analogy” is in the Youtube video 🐪

 Image: canva .com (Updated 2025)